PalindromeLabs/STEWS/README.md

 The included whitepaper in this repository provides further details of the research undertaken.
-The included slide deck was presented at OWASP AppSec USA 2021.
+The included slide deck was presented at OWASP AppSec US 2021.

 Complementary respositories created as part of this research include:
-- The [Awesome WebSockets Security repository](https://github.com/PalindromeLabs/awesome-websockets-security), which compiles WebSockets security information for future researchers
+- The [Awesome WebSockets Security repository](https://github.com/PalindromeLabs/awesome-websocket-security), which compiles WebSockets security information for future researchers
 - The [WebSockets-Playground repository](https://github.com/PalindromeLabs/WebSockets-Playground), which is a script to easily jump start multiple local WebSocket servers in parallel